dkumza/personal-expenses/README.md

 ## Features

 -   Add transactions
--   Remove transactions - buggy!!!
+-   Remove transactions
 -   View balance
 -   View total income and expenses
--   View expenses by category in a chart
+-   View expenses by category in a chart (do not shows salary)

 ## Technologies Used